ArrakisFinance/arrakis-docs/src/text/docsoverview.md

 Welcome to the Arrakis documentation.

-Whether you're a developer, liquidity provider, treasury manager, DeFi enjoyooor or an MEV enthusiast, we aim to make this reference guide useful and interesting.
+Whether you are a developer, liquidity provider, treasury manager, DeFi enjoyooor or an MEV enthusiast, we aim to make this reference guide useful and interesting.

 The documentation is structured into three main sections: